mikecamara/adversarial-machine-learning-attacks/todo/README.md

 * Ask Maarja Kungla and Dietmar about the fact that my supervisor is not in the Dist.
 Seminar and warn the fact that I'm update with all deliverables because I read [here in page 4](https://courses.cs.ut.ee/MTAT.03.270/2021_spring/uploads/Main/Session1dp-v2corr.pdf) that in the fall seminar should be taken in the Chair where the master thesis supervisor is located; if it is the Chair of SE & IS, take ‘Research Seminar in Software Engineering’ (LTAT.05.023)
 *  Focus on Literature Review
+* Investigate IBM Adversarial Robustness Toolbox
+* Create initial research questions
+* Create Table of content in the Latex document
+* First selection of papers
+* Explain what is IBM ART and how can be useful for us
+* Create the abstract structure in LaTeX doc
+* Post DonkeyCar code of working car to GitHub
 <hr>

 ## Week 3